Grants of up to €6500 towards heat pumps, solar panels and insulation are available to homeowners.

 It will be administered by the SEAI – and they are calling it their “One Stop Shop Service”.

 One provider will carry out all the upgrades needed to bring a home up to a minimum BER of B2.
 You will be able to access a wider range of grants using a One-Stop Shop than if you were to manage the project yourself.
 Grants for windows, doors , ventilation and floor insulation are available through the One Stp Shop.

 Which Homes are Eligible?

 - Built and occupied before 2011 for insulation and heating controls

-- Built and occupied before 2011 for renewable systems grants
+- Built and occupied before 2021 for heat pump and renewable systems grants

 - Has an existing BER of B3 or lower and must achieve a minimum rating of B2 on work completion, with a 100kWh/m2/year or better improvement on the BER primary energy value

 - Has not previously received grants for the same home energy upgrades